 Our most advanced clinical candidate, VY-AADC01, is being evaluated for the treatment of advanced Parkinson's disease.
 The overall goal of treatment with VY-AADC01 is to restore advanced Parkinson's disease patients' responsiveness to levodopa, or L-Dopa, the longtime standard of care for controlling patients' symptoms at early stages of the disease.
 Human proof-of-concept data is being generated for VY-AADC01 in an open-label, Phase 1b clinical trial being conducted by our collaborators at the University of California, San Francisco, or UCSF.
 The main goals of this dose-escalation trial are to optimize vector delivery and dose, as well as to obtain further information on the safety profile of the treatment.
-Dosing has been completed for the first cohort of five patients and no serious adverse events, or SAEs, have been observed to date.
-The first patient in the next cohort is expected to be treated in the third quarter of 2015.
+Dosing has been completed for the first cohort of five patients and no SAEs have been observed to date.
+The first patient in the second cohort was treated in June 2015.

-Our four preclinical programs target severe CNS indications where loss or mutated expression of a specific gene has been identified as the cause of the disease.
+Our four preclinical programs target severe CNS indications where loss or abnormal expression of a specific gene has been identified as the cause of the disease.
 Furthermore, based on preclinical data, we believe that we can successfully deliver the target gene to the appropriate tissue and cells in the CNS in order to increase or decrease expression of the target protein, as required for therapeutic efficacy.
 Several of our product candidates may be eligible for orphan drug designation or breakthrough therapy designation.